gidger/rpi-led-nhl-scoreboard/README.md

     }
     ```

-5. Remove SD card from your person computer and insert it into your Raspberry Pi.
+5. Remove the SD card from your personal computer and insert it into your Raspberry Pi.
 Boot up and SSH into your RPi.

-6. Set up location/time zone and new password via rpi-config.
+6. Set location/time zone and new password via [rpi-config](https://www.raspberrypi.org/documentation/configuration/raspi-config.md).
     ```bash
     sudo raspi-config
     ```